Ricky-Case/TurnBasedStrategyCourse/README.md

   - Added code to  display the name of every unit located on each grid position.
   - Did some refactoring and commenting for organization, clarity, and readability.
 - Lecture 7 Complete
-  - Added cinemachine package to project.
+  - Added Cinemachine package to project.
-  - Set up initial cinemachine virtual camera.
+  - Set up initial Cinemachine virtual camera.
 - Lecture 8 Complete
-  - Added movement and rotation functionality to the cinemachine camera.
+  - Added movement and rotation functionality to the Cinemachine camera.
 - Lecture 9 Complete
-  - Added zoom functionality to the cinemachine camera.
+  - Added zoom functionality to the Cinemachine camera.
     - This required some extra effort, as the method described in the tutorial is no longer valid.

 <b>Section Complete</b>